lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 *Reflective measurement* is another term to describe the circumstance where latent variables are assumed to cause observed variables.
 Observed variables in reflective measurement are called *effect (reflective) indicators*.

 * At least three for a unidimensional model; at least two per factor for a multidimensional model (but more is safer).
-* The items/indicators should have reasonable internal consistency, they should correlate with each other, and correlate more with themselves than with items on other factors (if multidimensional).
+* The items/indicators should have reasonable internal consistency and correlate with each other.
+* If the scale is multidimensional (i.e., with subscales) items should correlate more highly with other items in their factors than with items on other factors.
 * Negative correlations reduce the reliability of factor measurement, so they should be reverse coded pior to analysis.
 * Do not be tempted to specify a factor with indicators that do not measure something.
 A common mistake is to create a "background " factor and include indicators such as gender, ethnicity, and level of education.  *Just what is the predicted relationship between gender and ethnicity?*

 ## CFA Workflow